games-automata-play/games-automata-play.github.io/_posts/2017-11-13-Parity_separation.md

 ### <a name="succinct_progress">The succinct progress measure algorithm</a>
-The fact that the succinct progress measures form a solution of the separation problem was not known before this post, to the best of the author's knowledge.
+The fact that the succinct progress measures form a solution of the separation problem was not explicitely stated before this post, to the best of the author's knowledge.

 Before constructing the automaton, we give some intuitions.
 The small progress measure algorithm manipulates functions $\mu : V \to \set{0,\ldots,n}^{\frac{d}{2}}$,